ckrivacic/bmi219_autoencoder/README.md

 Batch size was 128.

 RProp was very slow, both in terms of convergence and the computational time it took to compute the gradients for each batch.
-Interestingly it was very smooth, indicating that the momentum used was effective (though possibly more effective than is desirable).
+Interestingly its learning curve was very smooth, which is because this optimizer scales down updates when the gradient's sign changes compared to the previous step.
 ![Rprop](default_layers/lr_0.0005_rprop.png)

-RMSprop learned much faster, suggesting the way it calculates momentum may be stronger.
+RMSprop learned much faster than RProp, probably due to learning rate scaling.
 ![RMSprop](default_layers/lr_0.0005_rmsprop.png)

-SGD (mini-batch gradient descent) tended to move loss much more slowly.
-No image.
-SGD with momentum moved loss much more quickly than SGD, but eventually around epoch 43 the loss went to nan.
-Before this, loss looked pretty normal so I'm not sure what's happening here.
-No image due to NAN loss.

-Adam seems to work the best.
+Adam seems to work the best, working more smoothly than RMSprop and faster than RProp.
+This is because it both has momentum and learning rate scaling.
 ![Adam](default_layers/lr_0.0005.png)

 > **Q5.3) What's the effect of choosing different batch sizes?**